DAVE3625/DAVE3625-24H/Lab0/README.md

 ### 2. Create a New Conda Environment in your CLI (terminal if macOS, anaconda3 prompt if windows)

 Creating separate environments for different projects keeps everything organized and prevents dependency problems.
-It ensures that changes in one project won’t mess up another which will make your work easier to manage and debug.
+It makes sure that changes in one project won’t create issues in another, which will make your work easier to manage and debug.

 Create a new conda environment by using the `conda-env.yml`: